mdgolammafuz/ICO-with-ERC20-Token/README.md

   * A struct introduces a new complex data type, that is composed of elementary data types

-  * Structs are used to represent a singular thing that has properties such as a Car, a Person, a Request and so on and we use mappings to represent a collection of things like a collection of Cars, Requests etc
+  * Structs are used to represent a singular thing that has properties such as a Car, a Person, a Request, and so on and we use mappings to represent a collection of things like a collection of Cars, Requests, etc

   * A struct is saved in storage and if declared inside a function it references storage by default
 <br/>